Blaxzter/slack-attendance-bot/README.md

 - `/new-poll` - Force create a new poll (deletes previous one)
 - `/delete-poll` - Delete the current active poll
 - `/attendance-stats` - Show current attendance statistics
+- `/attendance-mute <days>` - Mute the bot for a specified number of days
+- `/attendance-unmute` - Unmute the bot if it's currently muted
+- `/attendance-mute-status` - Check your current mute status
 - `/attendance-help` - Show help message

 ## Configuration